iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.4/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.soc.mycolorado 4 reviews"/>
 </p>

+> I saw other comments about the digital ID not recognizing them the same day they went to the DMV.
+I gave it a try after I went in yesterday and got the same error message as everyone else.
+I gave it another try today and it worked!
+Looks like it takes a bit of time for their system to update, which is understandable.
+A government app that kinda works... what a nice surprise!
+4 stars!<br> :date: __2021-04-28 02:33:45__

+> I finally got the app to work for me.
+The devs should really make this app less difficult to use.<br> :date: __2021-04-27 09:38:45__

+> Awesome.<br> :date: __2021-04-24 14:37:05__

 > Handy app.
 But why is the CCW permit not included?
 All other Colorado ID is.<br> :date: __2021-04-17 15:18:52__